What to Expect if You Are Admitted as a New Undergraduate

 We will apply all NYU scholarships and grants directly to your bill.
 If you have accepted a federal loan and have completed all the required steps, your loan(s) will be released to NYU to be applied to your bill.
 In order to avoid a delay in your financial aid being credited to your bill, please be sure to review your To Do List and Holds regularly on NYUAlbert.

 If you need to defer enrollment at New York University, you may still be eligible to receive your financial aid package.

-You can still expect to receive the New York University portion of your package if you’ve been approved to defer enrollment for a year.
-However, you must fill out a new FAFSA for the upcoming academic year in order to secure any scholarships that were initially offered.
-Your FAFSA will be reviewed for current financial aid eligibility.
+You can still expect to receive the New York University portion of your financial aid offer if you’ve been approved to defer enrollment for a year.
+However, if you are eligible for U.S. federal financial aid, you must fill out a new FAFSA for the upcoming academic year in order to secure any scholarship that was initially offered and to be reviewed for your current federal financial aid eligibility.

-If you are approved to defer enrollment for a second or third year, you must reapply for all types of financial aid by February 15 for the upcoming academic year to be reviewed for both scholarship and, if applicable, federal aid eligibility.
-Your initial aid package will no longer be available.
+If you are approved to defer enrollment for a second or third year, you must reapply for all types of financial aid by February 20 for the upcoming academic year to be reviewed for both scholarship and, if applicable, U.S. federal aid eligibility.
+Your initial aid offer will no longer be available.

 As a returning undergraduate, the CSS Profile is not required to renew scholarship aid for current students.
 You will continue to receive any NYU scholarships awarded to you during your first year as long as you are enrolled full-time (12 credits or more).
 If you are enrolled less than full-time, but taking between 6-11 credits, your scholarship will be prorated.